Conophytum velutinum Schwantes

 This species is native to South Africa (only known from a few hillsides near Komaggas).

-Conophytum velutinum is a dwarf succulent with bodies of two fleshy grayish-green leaves with a velvety texture.
+Conophytum velutinum is a dwarf succulent with bodies of two thick fleshy grayish-green leaves with a velvety texture.
 It produces many bodies densely clustered in a small mound.
 Leaves are almost entirely fused and usually have dark green spots.
-Bodies are heart-shaped in side view, with keeled or rounded tips, up to 1 inch (205 cm) tall and up to 0.4 inches (1 cm) in diameter.
+Bodies are heart-shaped in the side view, with keeled or rounded tips, up to 1 inch (205 cm) tall and up to 0.4 inches (1 cm) in diameter.
 Flowers are diurnal, pale purple to magenta, up to 1 inch (2.5 cm) in diameter, and appear in fall.

 C. velutinum is very similar in appearance to Conophytum cordatum.